 21. In more than 90% of identity thefts, the victim didn’t know anything about the thief.

-Only in 6.2%, the victim knew something about the person who stole their personal information.
+The victim knew something about the person who stole their personal information in only 6.2% of cases.
 This situation was the most common among cases involving misuse of personal information.
 The official identity theft stats show that about 16.4% of such victims had some information about the offender.

 Around 13.0% of victims dealing with accounts opened under their name also knew something about the offender.
 Misuse of existing credit cards and bank accounts meanwhile is mostly done by complete strangers.
 Here, only 3.1% and 6.1% of victims reported knowing something about the identity thief.